jbrietzke/HaikuGenerator/00_hello/README.md

 ###Overview

 The proper workflow (and best practice) for TDD(Test Driven Development) is to first write tests, then create the code that passes the tests.
-To become familiar with reading tests, we are taking an oppossite approach for the first series of tests in TestFirst.
+To become familiar with reading tests, we are taking an opposite approach for the first series of tests in TestFirst.

 <hr>